This Blog Post Will Not Be Automatically Deleted, But Your Instant Message Might Be: eDiscovery Trends

 That’s great when there isn’t a duty to preserve (i.e., when you anticipate litigation).
 But, what about when that duty exists?

 For years, we’ve discussed the importance of suspending auto delete programs when anticipating litigation and we’ve discussed cases where failure to do so can lead to sanctions (like this one and this one).
 Historically, those auto delete programs have been associated with email, but they are becoming more associated with text and other messaging apps, as well.
 And, it’s important to note that while some messaging apps are ephemeral by default, most (if not all) messaging apps can be set to automatically delete messages after a period of time – including text messaging apps like the text message app for iPhones, which is set to retain messages “forever” by default, but can be changed to a 1 year or even 30 day retention period.
 That’s why it’s become more important than ever to address automatic deletion for text and other messaging apps when litigation is anticipated to avoid potential spoliation.

 So, what do you think?
-What does “possession, custody or control” mean to you?
-Please share any comments you might have or if you’d like to know more about a particular topic.
+Does your organization use ephemeral messaging apps?
+If so, how does it handle the use of those apps during litigation?
+As always, please share any comments you might have or if you’d like to know more about a particular topic.

 Disclaimer: The views represented herein are exclusively the views of the author, and do not necessarily represent the views held by CloudNine. eDiscovery Daily is made available by CloudNine solely for educational purposes to provide general information about general eDiscovery principles and not to provide specific legal advice applicable to any particular circumstance. eDiscovery Daily should not be used as a substitute for competent legal advice from a lawyer you have retained and who has agreed to represent you.